buzzfeed/design/recruiting/_overview.md

 As these responsibilities belie, we look for team members who are curious and consider the entire product lifecycle as their responsibility.
 It is not uncommon for our Product Designers to write up product proposals, run trainings on how to use our internal tools, or influence the direction of our front-end architecture.
 We place a high value on transparency, collaboration and strong communication, sharing our work widely and inviting critique from any and all disciplines.

 ## On Diversity
-On the BuzzFeed Product Design team, we care deeply about building a diverse team, and then supporting them in their career and skill growth.
+On the BuzzFeed Product Design team, we care deeply about building a diverse team, and then supporting every team member in their career and skill growth.
 We are dedicated to creating and maintaining a respectful workplace that values everyone on our team bringing their whole selves to work.

 BuzzFeed does not discriminate in employment matters on the basis of race, color, religion, gender identity or expression, national origin, age, military service eligibility, veteran status, sexual orientation, marital status, disability, or any other protected class.
 If you have a disability, we're more than happy to accommodate and make the interview process better for you.